bob-fornal/work-notes/CDA/RDS--Relational-Database-Service.md

 * Multi AZ setup for DR (Disaster Recovery)
 * Maintenance windows for upgrades
 * Scaling capability (vertical and horizontal)
-* But you can’t SSH into your instances (amazon manages them for you)
+* Cannot SSH into instances (amazon manages them)

 ## RDS Read replicas for read scalability

 * Up to 5 read replicas
-* Within AZ, Cross AZ or Cross region
+* Within AZ, Cross AZ, or Cross region
-* Replication is Async, so reads are eventually consistent
+* Replication is ASYNC, so reads are eventually consistent
 * Replicas can be promoted to their own DB
 * Applications must update the connection string to leverage read replicas

 ## RDS Multi AZ (Disaster Recovery)

-* SYNC replication
+* SYNC Replication
 * One DNS name - automatic app failover to standby
 * Increase availability
-* Failover in case of loss of AZ, loss of network, instance or storage failure
+* Failover in case of loss of AZ, loss of network, instance, or storage failure
 * No manual intervention in apps
 * Not used for scaling (only disaster recovery)

 ## RDS Backups

-* Backups are automatically enabled in RDS
+Backups are automatically enabled in RDS

-* Automated backups:
+Automated backups:

-> Daily full snapshot of the database
+* Daily full snapshot of the database

-> Capture transaction logs in real time
+* Capture transaction logs in real time

-> Ability to restore to any point in time
+* Ability to restore to any point in time

-> 7 days retention (can be increased to 35 days)
+* 7 days retention (can be increased to 35 days)

-* DB Snapshots:
+DB Snapshots:

-> Manually triggered by the user
+* Manually triggered by the user

-> Retention of backup for as long as you want
+* Retention of backup for as is necessary

 ## RDS Encryption